J-DubApps/Blog/content/posts/2024/BrownJacket/My-Uniform-Tribute-To-Brown-Jacket.md

   <img src="https://julianwest.me/Blog/posts/BrownJacket\FirstJacketPic.jpeg" alt="Alt text" width="250" height="65">
 </div><br />

 What do Steve Jobs, Albert Einstein, and Fred Rogers have in common?
-Aside from their undeniable impact on society, they all embraced the concept of a “Uniform” – a singular wardrobe worn every day.
-Steve Jobs was instantly recognizable in the black mock turtleneck, jeans, and New Balance 992 sneakers.
-And Einstein famously bought several versions of the same gray suit.
-I grew up watching Fred Rogers wear the same cardigan and snweakers, with the occasional jacket color change. -- but almost always the same overall relaxed "look" which became a symbol of kindness and familiarity for us Gen-X latchkey kids.
-There are others like Simon Cowell with black t-shirts and Mark Zuckerberg with his gray T-shirt and hoodie.
-Each of those individuals somehow unconciously (and later, intentionally) created their own "uniform" to simplify their lives, while also building a personal brand and creating a lasting impression on people working around them. <br />
+Aside from undeniable impacts on society, they all embraced the concept of an easy personal “Uniform” – a singular wardrobe worn every day.
+Steve Jobs was instantly recognizable in the black mock turtleneck, jeans, and New Balance sneakers.
+Einstein famously bought several versions of the same gray suit.
+And I grew up watching Fred Rogers wear the same cardigan and snweakers, with the occasional jacket color change. -- a relaxed symbol of kindness and familiarity, for us Gen-X latchkey kids tuning-in.
+There are others (Simon Cowell with black t-shirts, or Mark Zuckerberg with his gray T-shirt and hoodie, etc), and it seems a pattern with people who have to make a lot of decisions every day.
+They unconciously (and later, intentionally) develop their own "uniform" to simplify their lives, while also building a personal brand and creating a lasting impression on people working around them. <br />

 <div>
   <img src="https://julianwest.me/Blog/posts/BrownJacket\FirstJacketPic.jpeg" alt="Alt text" width="250" height="65">